neilmartin83/terraform-jamfpro-starter/README.md

 - **Dev**: Auto-apply on commit (fast iteration)
 - **Staging**: Manual approval required
 - **Production**: Manual approval + additional review required

+##### 6. Configure Branch Protection**: It's suggested to create [branch rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/creating-rulesets-for-a-repository) to enforce code review and automated checks

+You'll need **three separate rulesets** (one per branch) since each requires different Terraform Cloud workspace status checks.

+**Dev Branch Ruleset**:

+1. In your GitHub repository, go to **Settings → Rules → Rulesets**
+2. Click **New ruleset → New branch ruleset**
+3. Configure the ruleset:
+   - **Name**: `Dev Branch Protection`
+   - **Enforcement status**: Active
+   - **Target branches**: Include by pattern: `dev`
+   - **Branch protection rules**:
+     - ✅ Require a pull request before merging
+     - ✅ Require approvals: `0`
+     - ✅ Dismiss stale pull request approvals when new commits are pushed (suggested)
+     - ✅ Require conversation resolution before merging (suggested)
+     - ✅ Require status checks to pass
+       - ✅ Require branches to be up to date before merging
+       - **Add Status checks that are required**:
+         - `terraform-checks` (from GitHub Actions workflow)
+         - `Terraform Cloud/your-org-name/jamf-pretendco-dev` (value will be specific from your Terraform Cloud instance)

+**Staging Branch Ruleset**:

+1. Click **New ruleset → New branch ruleset**
+2. Configure the ruleset:
+   - **Name**: `Staging Branch Protection`
+   - **Enforcement status**: Active
+   - **Target branches**: Include by pattern: `staging`
+   - **Branch protection rules**:
+     - ✅ Require a pull request before merging
+     - ✅ Require approvals: `1` (or more for added scrutiny)
+     - ✅ Dismiss stale pull request approvals when new commits are pushed (suggested)
+     - ✅ Require conversation resolution before merging (suggested)
+     - ✅ Require status checks to pass
+       - ✅ Require branches to be up to date before merging
+       - **Add Status checks that are required**:
+         - `terraform-checks` (from GitHub Actions workflow)
+         - `Terraform Cloud/your-org-name/jamf-pretendco-staging` (value will be specific from your Terraform Cloud instance)

+**Production/Main Branch Ruleset**:

+1. Click **New ruleset → New branch ruleset**
+2. Configure the ruleset:
+   - **Name**: `Production Branch Protection`
+   - **Enforcement status**: Active
+   - **Target branches**: Include by pattern: `main`
+   - **Branch protection rules**:
+     - ✅ Require a pull request before merging
+     - ✅ Require approvals: `2` (or more for production safety)
+     - ✅ Dismiss stale pull request approvals when new commits are pushed (required)
+     - ✅ Require conversation resolution before merging (required)
+     - ✅ Require status checks to pass
+       - ✅ Require branches to be up to date before merging
+       - **Add Status checks that are required**:
+         - `terraform-checks` (from GitHub Actions workflow)
+         - `Terraform Cloud/your-org-name/jamf-pretendco-production` (value will be specific from your Terraform Cloud instance)

+> **💡 Note**: The Terraform Cloud status checks will appear in the list after your first PR triggers a speculative plan.
+You may need to create an initial PR to each branch, let it run, then add the status check requirement retroactively.

+This ensures changes go through peer review **and** automated validation before being merged, providing multiple layers of protection across all environments.

 #### Development Workflow